-Article 4.4 Attendance and best efforts obligation
+Article 4.4 Attendance and active participation

-- 1. Each student is expected to actively participate in all components of the programme for which he/she has been registered. - 2.
-Active participation is part of the Professional and Organizer competence and is assessed. within the longitudinal trajectory P competence. - Students who have been granted top-class athlete status are subject to an adjusted attendance requirement. - 4.
-Students who have a medical impairment may qualify for an adjusted attendance requirement pursuant to the recommendation of the SSC-Disability Support - 5.
-In exceptional cases, the Board of Examiners may, at the student's request, interpret this obligation differently if the examination and assessment of the required skills may, in its opinion, also be performed if the participation percentage is lower, with or without additional requirements being imposed.
+- 1. Each student is expected to attend and actively participate in all components of the programme for which the student has been registered. - 2.
+Attendance and active participation is part of the Professional and Organizer competence and is either assessed within the longitudinal trajectory of this competence, or as indicated in course assessment plans. - 3.
+Students who have been granted top-class athlete status may qualify for an adjusted attendance and participation requirement. - 4.
+Students who have a medical impairment may qualify for an adjusted attendance and participation requirement pursuant to the recommendation of the SSC-Disability Support and/or study advisor. - 5.
+In exceptional cases, the Board of Examiners may, at the student's request, interpret this attendance and participation requirement differently if the examination and assessment of the required skills may, in its opinion, also be performed if the attendance and active participation requirements are not met, with or without additional requirements being imposed.